SteffeyDev/osc-scenes/README.md

             long: path
 ```

 Now that that's out of the way, let me introduce you to another cool feature: lists!
-Let's say that you just upgraded your music player, and now have 8 speakers positioned around the house for playing the music in various rooms.
-We can use lists to turn certain speakers on and off to match a given scene.
+Let's say that you just upgraded your lighting system, and now have 16 smart lights positioned around the house.
+We can use lists to turn certain lights on and off to match a given scene.

 ```
 map:
-  music:
+  lights:
     ...
-    speakers:
+    power:
       living_room:
-        in: /music/speakers/living_room 1
+        in: /lights/power/living_room 1
-        out: /music/speakers/living_room 0
+        out: /lights/power/living_room 0
       dining_room:
-        in: /music/speakers/dining_room 1
+        in: /lights/power/dining_room 1
-        out: /music/speakers/dining_room 0
+        out: /lights/power/dining_room 0
       kitchen:
-        in: /music/speakers/kitchen 1
+        in: /lights/power/kitchen 1
-        out: /music/speakers/kitchen 0
+        out: /lights/power/kitchen 0
       bedroom:
-        in: /music/speakers/bedroom 1
+        in: /lights/power/bedroom 1
-        out: /music/speakers/bedroom 0
+        out: /lights/power/bedroom 0

 scenes:
   -
-    name: Play on all
+    name: Turn On All
-    key: play_all
+    key: all_lights
-    music:
+    lights:
-      mood: ecstatic
+      color: green
-      speakers:
+      power:
         - living_room
         - dining_room
         - kitchen